- 1 Introduction

 Much like their peers in Jag Panzer – Attacker are a fantastic introduction and representation of what USPM is all about at its most basic level.
 The music on Battle at Helm’s Deep is simple, but still dynamic enough to be interesting.
 It’s very much still classic heavy metal and yet it has that extra edge and grit.
 The no-frills bullshit approach of Attacker is what makes them so good – plus the artwork on Battle at Helm’s Deep is iconic in itself!

-Attacker are a band that strove for constant development and evolution in their sound and it shows with their impeccable sophomore album Lords of Thunder.
+Attacker are a band that strove for constant development and evolution in their sound and it shows with their impeccable sophomore album The Second Coming.
 On this topic, drummer Mike Sabatini says “We wanted to make an album that surpassed the Battle album in musical growth, musicianship and production.
 Being that we had different writers between the first 2 albums, they are somewhat different in style while keeping a common thread to the sound.
 I love both of these albums for what each one is.”
 It’s this drive for growth and musicianship that has kept Attacker consistently excellent despite line-up changes.
 They are one of the few bands that are still out there several decades later kicking ass and their modern albums are easily up to par with their classics.
 “We have had different members come and go who while in the band brought their style that ultimately worked for us.
 It has always been sort of fresh.
 When the same guy writes all the music for years, they sometimes run out of good ideas.
 That’s why most bands with the same writer historically, put out their best material in the first few albums.
 We have been very fortunate to be a consistent band in the writing department.“

 Melodic / Progressive USPM